danbenn/sword2json/src/sqlBible/README.md

     })
 );

-// ... and a bible book
-const bookGenesis = await sqlBible.addBook(
-    new BibleBook({
-        versionId: esvVersionId,
-        number: 1, // order of book in version
-        osisId: 'Gen',
-        title: 'Genesis',
-        type: 'ot'
-    })
-);
+// you add one bible book at a time. first we compile the content of the book

 // ideally, adding verses should be done paragraph by paragraph:
 // a paragraph is a list of phrases: const phrases: BiblePhrase[] = [];

 // we add cross references directly to a phrase
 // (we use a sqlBible-method here since normalized references need to be created)